 On the other hand, there is something to be said for getting dressed up, walking into the lobby of the Grand Californian to the stunning tree and beautiful piano music, and having a ~2 hour fine dining meal.
 Even if the food isn’t a 10/10, for many people that whole experience is worth the money, as it’s a great way to spend Thanksgiving.
 We would rather spend a little bit more and do the truly exceptional Chef’s Counter, or save a bit and order from the excellent regular menu–but that’s just us.

 Instead, next time we do Thanksgiving at Disneyland (which might be this year since we still don’t have family in the area), we will probably go the conservative (and cheaper) route.
-Of these other restaurants that serve Thanksgiving Dinner at Disneyland, I think French Market, Cafe Orleans, and Pacific Wharf Cafe are among those that look promising.
+Of these other restaurants that serve Thanksgiving Dinner at Disneyland, Cafe Orleans looks most promising.
 Carthay Circle Restaurant’s menu also looks intriguing, albeit at a higher price point.
+Two more wildcards for Thanksgiving 2023 are Tiana’s Palace and Aunt Cass Cafe, both of which are reimagined restaurants in locations that used to serve special menus–but it remains to be seen what the new venues will do for their first year.

 In terms of the most promising two lower-cost restaurants, my top picks for this year are Plaza Inn or Carnation Cafe, both of which serve a basic, classic menu that includes slow-roasted turkey.
 In the case of the former, that Thanksgiving Dinner can be concluded with the Pumpkin Yule Log, which alone is worth the airfare to Disneyland during the holidays!